junhong420/junhong_WAD_Assignment1/README.md

 Codes to copy and paste on app.js:<br>

-//add this require sentence in order to test out the node module
+//add this require sentence in order to test out the node module <br>

-//require is used to import from another js
+//require is used to import from another js <br>

 const hotelManagement = require("./junhong_hotelManagement.js");